Cops who confronted LSU football player return to regular duty, appear to be cleared; Video may be released soon

 "The video has been viewed by multiple attorneys, including our own.
 We believe it will vindicate the officers who are currently on leave," the union said.

-A previous statement from the union continued: "The union urges patience to everyone waiting for the video to be released.
+A previous statement from the union said, "The union urges patience to everyone waiting for the video to be released.
 Regrettably, the only rights that have been violated at this point is the officers due process.
 The union stands firmly behind our officers and trust the video will prove that their actions were just."

 Moore alleged police confronted him with guns drawn as he and a friend were leaving his apartment in November.
 He added that police also searched him for a gun which he didn't have.